Tako-C/Courses-Database-Administration-Design/README.md

   - `stores`

 Each table stores data related to its specific topic.
 The tables are associated with each other to reduce redundancy, with `inventory` and `films` having a many-to-one relationship, and `inventory` and `stores` having a many-to-one relationship.
 This structure ensures data consistency during edits.

+### Final-Course Project: `bobsbooties`

+#### Project Introduction
+In this project, you will be tasked with restructuring a non-normalized database for bobsbooties, a fictional online store.
+The current database design is inefficient and not optimized for scalability.
+Your role is to redesign the database schema to improve its structure, ensure data integrity, and optimize it for future growth.

+#### Objective
+- Normalization: Redesign the existing database to eliminate redundancy and ensure data is organized efficiently across tables.
+- Scalability: Ensure that the new database design can handle an increase in data volume and user activity without performance degradation.
+- Data Integrity: Implement constraints and relationships that maintain the accuracy and consistency of the data.
+- ERD Design: Create an updated Entity-Relationship Diagram (ERD) to reflect the new, normalized schema.

+### Entity-Relationship Diagrams (ERD)